 Atlantic Ocean to Mediterranean Sea to Arabian Gulf USA to Morocco to Israel to UAE to Bahrain (North America to North Africa to 3 countries in Asia)

 In honor of the third year of the Abraham Accords reuniting Abraham's sons

-Artist Mel Alexenberg Launches Cyberangels from Rembrandt's Studio in Holland to Abraham Accords Museums in USA, Morocco, Israel, UAE, and Bahrain
+Artist Mel Alexenberg sends his cyberangels on virtual flights from Rembrandt's studio in Holland to museums in USA, Morocco, Israel, UAE, and Bahrain

 Dressed in period garb.
 I launched Rembrandt inspired cyberangels from the great master’s studio in Rembrandt House Museum in Amsterdam to the Smithsonian’s National Museum of American History in Washington, D.C.

 It was a wakeup call to my cyberangels that were asleep in the Smithsonian’s flat file for three decades to begin the first leg of their virtual flight to convey a message of peace to USA on the Atlantic Ocean to Morocco and Israel on the Mediterranean Sea to UAE and Bahrain on the Arabian Gulf.

 My cyberangels were born when I was research fellow at MIT Center for Advanced Visual Studies and realized that the biblical Hebrew term for “art” is “thoughtful craft.”
 In its feminine form, “thoughtful craft” becomes “computer angel.”